Medically reviewed by Jill Johnson, FNP

 Melatonin effectiveness will vary from person to person based on body size, metabolism and other factors, but one study found that using supplemental melatonin made people fall asleep around seven minutes earlier, sleep for eight minutes longer and increase the relative quality of sleep in the process.

 Findings on when to take melatonin, however, haven’t led to a definite understanding of the timing.
-Generally, the Centers for Disease Control and Prevention (CDC) suggests taking melatonin between one and two hours before you’re intending to fall asleep (if you’re reading this at two in the morning, our condolences).
+Generally, the Centers for Disease Control and Prevention (CDC) suggests taking melatonin between one and two hours before you’re intending to fall asleep, it will last about four hours before it's 95 percent absorbed by your body (if you’re reading this at two in the morning, our condolences).

 This is different from the data shown by people with something called delayed sleep-wake phase disorder (DSWPD).
 A 2016 study found that people with DSWPD fell asleep around 22 minutes faster than without melatonin.